The Competition Evolves

 Preparing for the stage…

 So much happens behind the scenes.
-Candidates engage in an exciting range of leadership activities that include executive and communications workshops, branding and media coaching.
-These women join an incredible network of former winners who are leaders and mentors in every field—from government to medicine, business to the military, journalism and education to the arts.
+Delegates engage in an exciting range of activities that include local and state appearances, riding inparades, fundraising for various charities, representing their respective communities and supporting their passions.
+These women join an incredible sisterhood of former winners who are movers and mentors in every field.
 It’s an exciting time.
-And the bonds created between candidates lead to lifelong friendships.
+And the sisterhood created between delegates lead to lifelong friendships.